My Main Page with Links to My Other

 100 million dollars is still colossally more than 67 percent of ten million

 dollars.
-Power markets do increase wealth, but not as well as the economy
+Power markets do increase wealth, but not as well as moral markets.

 progressive taxes cause greater economic growth: